-- Cut thawed puff pasty 1-inch larger in diameter than the individual dish/pan, and cut out a 1 inch slit or hole in center for venting.
+- Cut thawed puff pastry 1-inch larger in diameter than the individual dish/pan, and cut out a 1-inch slit or hole in the center for venting.

 - Center cut puff pastry over dish and crimp down around edge of dish to seal.